craigrachow/CISM/riskassessment.md

 - Example:
 “Unauthorised disclosure of customer data” is a risk event, not “malware infection”.

+**More Risk Definitions**
+- Systemic Risk - a catagory of tish that describes thrats to a system, market or economic segment. ie finance is susceptible to systemic risk.
+- Obscure Risk - Risk that has not yet occured and is unlikely or difficult to fathom.
+A black swan event.

 ---

 ### 2A1 Emerging Risk and Threat Landscape